This leaflet aims to provide an overview of hemiplegia, the impacts it may have on a child and the support available from HemiHelp.

 - has a Helpline staffed by trained volunteers who all have personal experience of hemiplegia (0845 123 2372) - email@example.com

 - runs a UK-wide home visiting service

 - has an extensive website with news and free information downloads has a Facebook group and Twitter feed (@hemihelp)

 - puts members in touch with others who have faced similar problems (available upon written request) and is developing a network of local groups

-- has over 30 leaflets on various aspects of living with hemiplegia
+- has over 30 information sheets on various aspects of living with hemiplegia

 - provides a resource booklet of useful names and addresses for members